hediet/blog/content/posts/2019/9/ts-lang-service-plugin/index.post.md

 ## Distribute the plugin via a VS Code Extension

-For distributing the plugin via an VS Code extension, simply add a `typescriptServerPlugins` key to the `contributes` section of the `package.json` of your VS Code extension.
+For distributing the plugin via a VS Code extension, simply add a `typescriptServerPlugins` key to the `contributes` section of the `package.json` of your VS Code extension.
 The name refers to the name of the plugin's `package.json` which must be added as a dependency to your extension.
 Since `vsce` does not consider yarn workspaces, you have to publish your plugin first to npm and then install it as dependency to your VS Code extension.

 ```json